christiansacks/mrcx-beta/README.md

 # mrcx
 mrcx client written by roovis

+# pre-requisites

+mrcX is just an alternative MRC client for Mystic BBS so you will need to already have a working MRC client/installation on your BBS.
+Once you have that, mrcX should be a simple drop in addition/replacement.

 # installation

 Copy or link the binary required to your $MYSTIC_HOME/themes/default/scripts dir, for example if you need the amd64 binary: